Maximal entanglement increase with single-photon subtraction: Examples

 In particular in the limit where the squeezing induced by $\hat U$ is small, we find that $\ket{\psi}$ resembles the vacuum state with negligible entanglement.
 On the other hand, $\ket{\psi^-}$ is close to a single photon that passed through a beam splitter.
 The maximal entanglement in this low squeezing limit is achieved for the Bell state $\ket{\psi^-} \approx (\ket{1}\otimes \ket{0} \pm \ket{0}\otimes \ket{1})/\sqrt{2}$, which has a R\'enyi-2 entanglement ${\cal E}_R(\ket{\phi}) = \log 2$.
-This corresponds exactly to the maximal entanglement increase and thus we can interpret our findings as a generalisation of this phenomenon to mixed states of arbitrary many modes with arbitrary amounts of squeezing.\\
+This corresponds exactly to the maximal entanglement increase and thus we can interpret our findings as a generalisation of this phenomenon to mixed states of arbitrary many modes with arbitrary amounts of squeezing.
+Because of this connection to Bell states, the maximal entanglement increase $\Delta{\cal E}_R = \log 2$ may also be referred to as one $e$bit \cite{Bennett}.\\